 + Use muscle stimulation, which is NOT at all like sharp static shock and when trained properly can be a powerful and positive method

-+100 levels of stimulation to choose from, so you can work at very low levels and customize for your dog (on the MINI-EDUCATOR)
++100 levels of stimulation to choose from, so you can work at very low levels and customize for your dog (on the MINI-EDUCATOR) Be sure to read the mini educator instructions before use.

 +Teaches dogs to have a positive feeling about stimulation, making it infinitely more versatile and humane than traditional shock collars